rebeccatraceyt/WhatTheBlank/README.md

 - **Social Icons** - On each page, in the footer (regardless of whether this is the standard or sliding footer) the developers' chosen social platforms are displayed using appropriate icons.

 - **Suggestions Form** - As well as the social media icons, there is also a form feature, allowing users to submit their suggestions or comments to the developer.
 The form uses an appropriate icon for consistency.
-On form submission, both the developer and the user will get an email, confirming the message has been sent.
+On form submission, both the developer and the user will receive an email, confirming the message has been sent.

-- **Answer Feedback** - The answer buttons provide users with both visual and aural feedback, displaying whether they are correct in their choice.
+- **Answer Feedback** - The answer buttons provide users with both visual and aural feedback, displaying whether they are correct in their answer choice.

 - **Score Counter** - Incrementing by 1 each time the correct answer is selected, the counter provides real-time information as to the players score.
-It is represented by an icon on page load as a visual cue of what will be there as they begin to play/.
+It is represented by a star icon on page-load as a visual cue of what will be there during play.
 This is then displayed at game end.
 The score is then compared to the session High Score for competitiveness purposes.

 - **Time Counter** - A time counter, displaying the time elapsed since page load, gives users feedback on how long they have been playing, in minutes and seconds.
 This is then displayed at game end.